Audio Mastering: When Is a Track Done?

 Once you’ve worked through all those goals, checking boxes or crossing them off as you go, have a fresh listen all the way through the song.
 Don’t tweak any settings.
 Just sit, listen, and ask yourself if you’ve achieved the goals you previously outlined.
 Trust your earlier self, and that the notes you made were all that was required to achieve a satisfying listening experience.

 A good way to verify that the changes you’ve made are satisfying your objectives is a quick, level-matched A/B test.
 Compare your finished master against the unmastered version of the track—but beware!
 It’s almost impossible to make a fair comparison if you haven’t level-matched the two versions.
-The Gain Match feature in Ozone makes this a snap, but you can also do it manually or with a variety of other tools.
+The Gain Match feature in

 Once you’ve completed this process for all the songs in your project, you’re ready to work through your technical checklist and call it a day!